Could I get a better deal on my bills without switching?

 What should I do if my energy supplier closes?

 Should an energy supplier close down, Ofgem will make sure that service will carry on as normal for any customers who are affected.
-At the same time, they’ll look to putting a new energy supplier in place and transfer accounts as smoothly as possible.
+At the same time, they’ll look to put a new energy supplier in place and transfer accounts as smoothly as possible.

 When the new supplier’s in place, they’ll contact you.
 In the meantime, Ofgem advises that you: